VincentCavez/personalwebsite/content/about/_index.md

     instagram: "vincentkv_"

 interests:
-    - Interactive Surfaces
+    - Interactive Surfaces and Pen-based Interaction
-    - Large and Heterogenous Datasets
     - Multi-Layer and Multi-Scale Contexts
     - Data Visualization for Teaching and Learning
     - Machine Learning